Strategic planning plays an important role in making Piqua A Quality Place.

 There are many aspects involved in strategic planning for the city.
 Some of these include development of visions, values, and mission for the City of Piqua.

-Click here to see the City of Piqua’s strategic plan for 2012-2016.
+Click here to see the City of Piqua’s Strategic Plan for 2017-2021.
 The goals were established in a Strategic Plan Retreat by the City Commission & Department Heads and the action strategies were then completed by the departments.

 The Piqua Community Center Campus Plan examines the possibility of developing a campus near downtown to serve a variety of community interests.
 The content of the plan builds upon a recommendation that emanates from the previously completed Historic East Piqua Master Plan.

 An overarching objective of the Piqua Community Center Plan is to meet a variety of community interests that are important to the citizens of Piqua.
 Creating synergies between various service providers and end users is a recurring theme throughout the document.
 The plan proposes the construction of multiple buildings overlooking a campus green and emphasizes the shared use of both indoor and outdoor public spaces.
 A network of walking and bicycling friendly improvements create strong connections between the buildings on the campus and the adjacent neighborhood, the downtown business district, and the Great Miami Riverway.
 A small structure near the top of the river levee will serve as a hub for recreational and educational interests utilizing the waterway and trail system.
 The plan explains how interests including recreation and fitness, health and wellness, early childhood and adult education, senior housing, innovation and entrepreneurship, the arts, and military readiness could all be served by the proposed campus.

 Partners collaborating on the completion of this planning effort included the City of Piqua, YMCA of Miami County, National Guard, Piqua City Schools, and Edison State Community College.

 One of the most recently completed planning document is the Piqua Placemaking Initiative.